sourcegraph/sourcegraph-public-snapshot/doc/cloud/organizations/creating_your_org_on_cloud.md

 # Creating your organization on Sourcegraph Cloud
-Note: This functionality is in Private Beta.
+Note: Team access for Sourcegraph Cloud is in Private Beta.
 If you are interested in getting early-access, [join our waitlist](https://share.hsforms.com/14OQ3RoPpQTOXvZlUpgx6-A1n7ku)!

 To create your organization on Sourcegraph Cloud to start searching across your code with your team, follow these steps: